R3MOB-Stage-2A-2025/classification/README.md

-From a given paper *DOI*, or the title of its book, or the name of one of its authors, this service will find related papers, keywords attached to this papers (and yours), and all the non-copyrighted metadata that you will ever need.
+From a given paper *DOI*, or the title of its book, or the name of one of its authors, this service will find related papers, keywords attached to this papers, and all the non-copyrighted metadata that you will ever need.

 Example: